krishnash648/Soulfy/README.md

 - Top Artists — Explore your favorite music creators
 - Music Player — Smooth, animated, and responsive player with play/pause, next/prev, shuffle, repeat, and volume controls
 - Redux Integration — Seamless state management for playback control
-- API Integration — Real-time music data from ShazamCore API (via local proxy) and Deezer API (for search, genres, and favorites)
+- API Integration — Real-time music data from ShazamCore API (via local proxy)
 - Genre Browsing — Browse and play songs by genre with a beautiful, interactive UI
 - Favorites Playlist — Add/remove any song to your personal favorites playlist (stored in your browser)
 - Login/Logout & Skip Demo — Simple authentication gate with demo credentials and skip option